Our Model Achieves Excellent Performance on MovieLens: What Does it Mean?: Discussion

-\citet{yusun2022reality} argue that "a model is trained to answer the same information need for which the training dataset is created".
-That is, a model learns user behaviour all from the training data, with the assumption that similar user behaviour will happen when the model is applied in a different or real-world setting.
+\citet{yusun2022reality} argue that "a model is trained to answer the same information need in a similar context (\eg the information available), for which the training dataset is created".
+That is, a model learns user behaviour from the training data, with the assumption that similar user behaviour will happen when the model is applied in a different or real-world setting.
 In our discussion, we consider that the contexts for the $\langle user - MovieLens\rangle$ interactions and the $\langle user - movie \rangle$ interactions to be very different.
-Hence, a model that achieves excellent performance on MovieLens may not show superior performance in many practical recommendation scenarios.
+Hence, a model that achieves excellent performance on MovieLens may not show superior performance in many practical recommendation scenarios, because there are many more factors that would affect the user's behavior in each decision making, but the decision-making for the $\langle user - MovieLens\rangle$ interaction is at nearly no cost.

+Evaluating RecSys models is challenging, particularly under an offline setting, because many factors that may affect user online behavior are not well captured in an offline dataset. \citet{Gunawardana2022} state that "the goal of the offline experiments is to filter out inappropriate approaches, leaving a relatively small set of candidate algorithms to be tested" online, and "it is necessary to simulate the online process where the system makes predictions or recommendations".
+As illustrated in Figure~\ref{fig:twomode}, the kind of $\langle user-MovieLens\rangle$ interactions collected in the MovieLens dataset cannot be used to simulate an online process for users to make judgements on what movies to watch next \ie $\langle user-movie\rangle$ interactions.
+Although the recommended usage of the MovieLens dataset is for algorithm comparison in research papers~\cite{harper2015movielens}, we hope that through our analysis, researchers have a better understanding of the results obtained on the MovieLens dataset.